unicode-org/cldr/docs/ldml/tr35-dates.md

 </zone>
 ```

-They may designate countries or territories; their actual capital city may be a name that is too common, or, too uncommon.
+They may designate countries or territories; their actual capital city may be a name that is too common, or too uncommon.
 CLDR time zone IDs follow the [Olson](tr35.md#Olson) naming conventions.

 > **Note:** CLDR does not allow "GMT", "UT", or "UTC" as translations (short or long) of time zones other than GMT itself.